Our Big Vision:

 Board of Directors

-Our extraordinary people behind the scenes who give of their time freely
+Our extraordinary people who give of their time freely

 LISA KINGMAN, Managing Director, Social Good.
 Lisa is one of Australia’s most respected independent community advisors to the corporate and not for profit sectors on social change initiatives.
 Recognised in 2018 as one Australia’s 100 Most Influential Women, Lisa has been at the coal face of social change strategies for 30 years.
 She’s led over 40 corporations and hundreds of charities into mutually beneficial relationships and her contribution to indigenous organisations, education, health, social justice and the arts sector can be seen in all corners of Australia.